JohnC27/gta-landing/README.md

 # gta-landing
-Web site for the guys that had gta RP servers
+Web site for a GTA5 RP server